inakivazquez/docker_rl/README.md

 > [!WARNING]
 > Do not forget the final `-d`

-5. Open a terminal session over the container (multiple terminal sessions maybe opened on the same container for starting tensorboard or parallel trainings):
+4. Open a terminal session on the container `rltrain` (multiple terminal sessions maybe opened on the same container for starting tensorboard or parallel trainings):
    ```
    docker exec -it rltrain /bin/bash
    ```

-7. For stopping the container after working with it:
+5. For stopping the container after working with it:
    ```
    docker stop rltrain
    ```

-9. To start the container again, just execute the previous `docker compose up` command.
+6. To start the container again, just execute the previous `docker compose up` command.

 ### Starting Tensorboard